-There is a sense of greater connectedness and openness in the wider world.
-And that’s awesome.
+On a good day, there is a sense of greater connectedness and openness in the wider world.
+And that’s awesome

 In many cases, yes – and bravo.

 In other cases, not so much.
 Still, we must take heart.
 We are always bigger than our problems.
 And the old adage (is it from the 1970s?) remains as vital as ever: no matter what the problem is, community is the answer.

 Despite our organizations’ flaws and foibles, frustrations and limits, nonprofits of all kinds continue to stubbornly build community and teach the world how to share, collaborate and grow – every day – by insisting on the connectedness among all people.